Establishing your communications approach

 Students with no access to a device at home will be offered either a tablet or a laptop, depending on which device is used normally in their class.
 Tablets are better suited to younger students and laptops are better suited for senior primary and secondary students.

 The Department has partnered with Telstra to provide 1000 4G dongle devices with 4G internet access, and 4000 SIM cards that provide 4G internet access, for families who do not have access to the internet at home.
 These will be free of charge, and will be provided for the next six months.
-Devices will be distributed in the first two weeks of Term 2.

 Students using these devices will only be able to access school systems and educational websites.